-You will need to complete a housing transfer application form.
-Your landlord will then assess your housing needs and place you on the list for a transfer to alternative accommodation owned by any of the participating landlords within your areas of choice.
+You must complete a housing transfer application form.
+Your landlord will assess your housing needs and put you on the list for a transfer to accommodation owned by any participating landlords within your areas of choice.

 The landlord won't usually consider your request for a transfer when:

 - your existing tenancy is less than two years old

 - you have arrears of four weeks or more

 - the existing property is not in a good state of repair